NPO ESCOT:value-creating non-profit organization

 Incidentally, analysis of winter water temperatures in the center of Ise Bay was not possible because there was no detailed data available for the depth range of 0.1m to 3.0m.

-7) Vertical change in DO value, data from the central part of Ise Bay
+• Vertical change in DO value, data from central Ise Bay

 Rising sea surface temperatures are a factor that reduces the amount of dissolved oxygen and carbon dioxide.